emicklei/melrose/docs/dsl.md

 ```

 ### sequencemap<a name="sequencemap"></a>
-Create a Mapper of sequence notes by index (1-based).
+Creates a mapper of sequence notes by index (1-based).

 ```javascript
 s1 = sequence('C D E F G A B')